 When considering the affordability element to deciding whether to visit Cambridge or Oxford, the cost doesn’t differ too much.

-Generally, statistics show that London is the most expensive city in the UK with Cambridge coming second, Brighton being third and Oxford in fourth place.
+Generally, statistics show that London is the most expensive city in the UK with other cities in the south of England including Cambridge, Brighton and, of course, Oxford coming in not far behind.
 That being said, this has more to do with the cost of living and is unlikely to have much of a difference to a tourist visiting for a day.

-In general, you can expect a visit to Oxford to cost more or less the same as visiting Cambridge and will fall in line with your overall England travel costs.
+In general, you can expect a visit to Oxford to cost more or less the same as heading to Cambridge and will fall in line with your overall England travel costs.

 Things to do in Oxford

 There are so many things to do in Oxford.
-On a day trip to Oxford you can go around the university town to the different University of Oxford colleges, walking the same paths numerous students and famous scholars have walked.
-You can book a walking tour here on GetYourGuide or book it here on Viator to learn more about the history of the city.
+On a day trip to Oxford, you can go around the university town to the different University of Oxford colleges, walking the same paths numerous students and famous scholars have walked.
+You can book this walking tour or this guided walking tour to learn more about the history of the city.

 In the heart of the city, you can climb up 99 steps to the viewing platform of Oxford’s highest building — the Carfax Tower.
 From the tower, you’ll get a stunning panoramic view of the old city from above.